Learn About Our Work

 Yarran Dheran Advisory Committee

 The City of Whitehorse appoints a committee of volunteers to provide practical support and advice to Council on issues relating to the management of the reserve.
-The advisory committee’s main focus is to protect and enhance Yarran Dheran’s biodiversity and to foster community appreciation of its environmental values.
-The advisory committee conducts various activities such as regular working bees, activities with school groups, presentations and guided walks which encourage greater community interest in the reserve and the local flora and fauna.
+The advisory committee runs working bees, citizen science projects, school programs, presentations, and guided walks to encourage greater community interest in the reserve and the local flora and fauna.
 It also particpates in Clean Up Australia Day and National Tree Day each year.
 The advisory committee meets every three months.

 Environmental Events